menandmice/micetro_docs/guides/implementation/installation_azure.rst

 **User credentials, system specifications and storage accounts.**

-* When selecting **Virtual Machine Size** please consider the size of the environment you intend to manage.
+* When selecting **Virtual Machine Size**, please consider the size of the environment you intend to manage.

   The following describes our recommendations regarding virtual machine size.